Pagure/pagure/doc/usage/first_steps.rst

 These two files will be named (for example) ``id_rsa`` and ``id_rsa.pub``.
 The first one is the private key that must never be shared.
-The second is the public key that can be uploaded on pagure to give you ssh access.
+The second is the public key that can be uploaded on Pagure to give you ssh access.

-To upload your public key onto pagure:
+To upload your public key onto Pagure:

-1. Login into pagure and click on the user icon on the top right corner, there, select ``My settings``.
+1. Login into Pagure and click on the user icon on the top right corner, there, select ``My settings``.

 .. image:: _static/pagure_my_settings.png